 I hear the call of the singing firs

 In the hush of the golden moon. » read the full poem…

-The mud flats were a source for clams for the Squamish nation that lived in the area, and its name was Ch’ekxwa’7lech, meaning “gets dry at times”.
+The mud flats were a source for clams for Indigenous People who lived in the area, and its name was Ch’ekxwa’7lech (in Squamish) meaning “gets dry at times”.

 In the early days the entrance to Stanley Park was a bridge, under which the Burrard Inlet water flowed in and out of the lagoon.
 Between 1916 and 1926 the Stanley Park Causeway was built, land-locking the water entirely.
 In 1922, the Vancouver Park Board officially called it “Lost Lagoon”, based on the name put to paper by E. Pauline Johnson, who passed away in 1913.

 Michael Kluckner writes in his book Vancouver Remembered that we almost lost the lagoon entirely and ended up with a sports field.